gaajj/dotfiles/README.md

 This setup is designed for a clean, minimal, secure, and dynamic Arch Linux environment, centered around:

+> ⚠️ **Disclaimer**: These dotfiles are tailored to my personal setup and preferences.
+> Use them at your own risk.
+Make sure to review and adjust any scripts or configs before applying them to your system.

 - **Hyprland** (Wayland compositor)
 - **Fuzzel** (application and clipboard launcher)
 - **Kitty** (GPU-accelerated terminal emulator)